l-gosling/content-hub/.github/CONTRIBUTING.md

 When creating a pull request, please make sure to follow these guidelines:

 - Provide a clear and concise description of the changes you made.
-- Include any relevant issue numbers in the pull request description.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.

 ## Merging pull requests